Sustainability and Affordability: Can the Two Concepts Coexist in Fashion?

-A significant rise in sustainable culture has begun flooding the garment industry as brands from Gucci to H & M tout the greener practices they claim to be woven into their fashion lines.
+A significant rise in sustainable culture has begun flooding the garment industry.
 As luxury powerhouses and street labels alike continue to make sustainability a key element of their corporate messaging, it seems that every day another brand is announcing an eco-conscious collection or a socially responsible initiative aimed at reducing waste and increasing planet awareness.

 A growing number of fashion labels are weaving environmental sustainability into their brand ethos, revolving their marketing efforts around how they’re bettering the world with their eco-conscious practices.
 But a paradox exists in an industry that urges shoppers to purchase new looks every season while also attempting to convince consumers to pare down.
 No matter how much sustainability sells, a large portion of eco-friendly fashion brands are typically not affordable for the masses, restricted to higher-end brands for the wealthy minority.

 The more affordable fast fashion brands have attempted to make their own attempts at creating sustainability-related messaging, but with massive inventories and large brick-and-mortar carbon footprints, how honest can their claims really be?
 Hidden behind the bargains, pesticide use, human exploitation, and waste are keeping real sustainability far out of reach.

 And it’s not just brands that are being less than transparent.
 The secret is out among shoppers too.

 Apparently, it’s not just the world’s less affluent consumers who are padding the pockets of the fast fashion brands of the world.
 Wealthy shoppers are stuffing their closets with frequent online fast fashion hauls at alarming rates.